It’s not an obvious choice but this baby accessory turns out to be a perfect small model railway base.

 With these extra bits, this baby changing table has become the brilliant base for a small but fully formed and very enjoyable layout that can be kept in the corner of any room and pulled out when wanted.
 And at under £70 for the table itself and the few extra bits mentioned, its very affordable while being bigger and enabling more track than many smaller alternatives.

 On the shelves, I’ll also be adding some of cheap plastic storage boxes that keep the tools, materials and trains being used organised and I might add some decoration – such as railway sign – to the front to add a bit of atmosphere and interest.

 Finally, as an extra, a hinged lid could also be easily added to protect the layout when not in use or a see-through perspex lid could be just as easily fitted so the layout can remain on display all the time.

 In conclusion, while a baby changing table may seem a strange base for a railway, pick the right one and they can be ideal home for your layout.

 The table I’m using is available from Amazon UK.
 Other tables are available but check the overall dimensions, materials used and thickness of the top shelf.

 Footnote: Just for clarification.
 This unit does need self-assembly but it’s no harder to do than other typical flat-pack furniture.
-The words ready-made in the title mean that all the necessary parts come included and no carpentry skills or specialist tools are needed to make it.
+The words ready-made in the title of this post refer to all the necessary parts coming included and no carpentry skills or specialist tools are needed to make it.